 If you clicked on this hoping for an article about the Indian Premier League, this probably isn’t for you.
 For when we talk about IPL, we’re thinking less glowing trophy, more glowing face!
 So, what exactly is the non-sporting version of IPL?
 Allow us to explain:

-As its name would suggest (Intense Pulsed Light), IPL is a type of light therapy dermatologists everywhere are using to treat skin, spots and unwanted hair.
+As its name would suggest (Intense Pulsed Light), IPL is a type of light therapy dermatologists and beauty therapists everywhere are using to treat skin, spots and unwanted hair.
 In short, it is the perfect treatment for skin rejuvenation – especially as it is also responsible for boosting collagen and elastin production.

 How does it work?